 Are you a great at-home cook who’d love to share your delicious talents with your community?
 Josephine is an online cooking program offering training, resources, tools, and support for starting your own local business providing food and meals to members of your community.
 Meals can be created on a small or larger scale (from just a few neighbors in need to large parties or events).
 This service is great for budding entrepreneurs who aren’t sure if they’re ready to take their chef skills into a restaurant or face long hours in a commercial kitchen.
 Instead, you can cook for others right from your own home!

 Related: How to Make Money Cooking at Home

 4. Dog Walker or Sitter

-If you’re an animal lover, hoping to get in some extra steps each day, or you’d like a job you can do right in your local area, consider signing up on Wag!.
-As a dog walker, you can earn up to $25 simply by filling out an application, downloading the app, and setting up your times of availability.
-It’s a great way to provide companionship for furry friends while their owners are away, while enjoying some time outdoors.
+If you’re an animal lover, hoping to get in some extra steps each day, or you’d like a job you can do right in your local area, consider signing up on Rover.
+With Rover, you can make your own schedule and earn money from walking, boarding, and drop-ins.
+It’s a great way to provide companionship for furry friends while their owners are away enjoying some time outdoors.

 5. Design T-Shirts